 Red creeping thyme is a Perennial species in the Thymus botanical genus that most often serves as an attractive ground cover.
 It blooms best during the summer months, and both its blossoms and its foliage are aromatic.
 Red creeping thyme is known for attracting butterflies and deterring deer.
 Both Thymus praecox (more commonly) and Thymus serpyllum (less commonly) are commonly referred to as red creeping thyme.

 Want to know more?
 Read on for more info about how to grow and care for red creeping thyme.
 It just might be the plant you are looking for!

-As mentioned above, red creeping thyme is a perennial that is a commonly used ground cover.
+Red creeping thyme is a low-growing perennial that is a commonly used ground cover.
 Some people even opt to completely replace their grass with this lovely, low-growing flora.
 This herbaceous blooms prolifically in the summertime and is known to boast beautiful, showy blossoms.
 As the name suggests, these blossoms are usually red, but they occasionally come in shades of purple and pink as well.
-Its foliage is usually a dark, rich green.
+Its foliage is usually dark, rich green.

 Red creeping thyme is the common name for two closely-related species of thyme: Thymus praecox and Thymus serpyllum.
 Both of these thyme species are native to Europe, although the range of Thymus praecox extends west to Iceland and Greenland, while Thymus serpyllum extends east to West Siberia.
 In addition to being called “red creeping thyme”, Thymus praecox also has the common name “mother-of-thyme”, while Thymus serpyllum also has the common name “Breckland thyme”.